Please ensure Javascript is enabled for purposes of website accessibility

 • ready to be eaten without further cooking, heating, defrosting, washing or other preparation and is ordinarily intended to be eaten at the site of sale or shortly after at another place.

-Examples of ready-to-eat food that is prepared, purchased and eaten on the same day include:
+Examples of ready-to-eat food include:

 • sushi